Cepheid (company)

-Cepheid is an American molecular diagnostics company.
+Cepheid is an American molecular diagnostics company that is a wholly owned subsidiary of Danaher Corporation.
 Its systems automate traditional nucleic acid tests (tests for specific sequences of DNA or RNA).
 The tests can be used to identify and analyze pathogens and genetic disorders.
 Cepheid sells clinical tests for healthcare-associated infections, infectious diseases, sexual health, oncology and genetics.

 The cartridges used in Cepheid's testing machines are single-use and must be bought from the manufacturer.
-The company has been accused of profiteering, particularly in developing countries, by pricing the cartridges at many times the cost of production, and engaging in price discrimination (see pricing controversy section, below).
+The company has been accused of profiteering, particularly in developing countries, by pricing the cartridges at many times the cost of production, and engaging in price discrimination.

 System

 Cepheid owns the GeneXpert rapid molecular diagnostic system, its main product.
 The system was developed in the 1990s; the design remained substantially the same from the turn of the century to 2020.
 Similar tests have subsequently been developed by Abbott and Roche.

 The GeneXpert system identifies organisms from their DNA.
 It extracts genetic material from a sample and, in the case of RNA viruses, it converts the RNA into DNA first.
 The GeneXpert test is basically an automated version of standard real-time PCR (polymerase chain reaction) amplification and detection.